Babywearing Safety

 4. Take care when putting your baby into and taking them out of the carrier.
 When practising with a new carrier, or a new way of carrying, it’s best to near a bed or sofa.
 Use a mirror if you find it helpful.
 Follow the manufacturer’s instructions.
 Always get some expert advice from our team of Consultants if you can.

-9. In hot weather ensure baby’s head is protected from the sun and dress them minimal or no clothing.
+10. In hot weather ensure baby’s head is protected from the sun and dress them loose, breathable clothing to prevent overheating and protect their delicate skin from the sun.

-Always consult an expert or medical practitioner if you or your baby have any health concerns.
+Always consult an babywearing consultant or medical practitioner if you or your baby have any health concerns.

 Ticks high res